- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Falcon Minerals is:

-The 'return' is the profit over the last twelve months.
-That means that for every $1 worth of shareholders' equity, the company generated $0.06 in profit.
+The 'return' refers to a company's earnings over the last year.
+Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.02 in profit.

-On the face of it, Falcon Minerals' ROE is not much to talk about.
-Next, when compared to the average industry ROE of 14%, the company's ROE leaves us feeling even less enthusiastic.
-Given the circumstances, the significant decline in net income by 29% seen by Falcon Minerals over the last five years is not surprising.
+It is quite clear that Falcon Minerals' ROE is rather low.
+Not just that, even compared to the industry average of 12%, the company's ROE is entirely unremarkable.
+Given the circumstances, the significant decline in net income by 35% seen by Falcon Minerals over the last five years is not surprising.
 We reckon that there could also be other factors at play here.
 Such as - low earnings retention or poor allocation of capital.

-Earnings growth is a huge factor in stock valuation.
+Earnings growth is an important metric to consider when valuing a stock.
 What investors need to determine next is if the expected earnings growth, or the lack of it, is already built into the share price.
-This then helps them determine if the stock is placed for a bright or bleak future.
+Doing so will help them establish if the stock's future looks promising or ominous.
 If you're wondering about Falcon Minerals''s valuation, check out this gauge of its price-to-earnings ratio, as compared to its industry.

-Additionally, Falcon Minerals started paying a dividend only recently.
-So it looks like the management may have perceived that shareholders favor dividends even though earnings have been in decline.
-Existing analyst estimates suggest that the company's future payout ratio is expected to drop to 140% over the next three years.
+In addition, Falcon Minerals only recently started paying a dividend so the management probably decided the shareholders prefer dividends even though earnings have been shrinking.
+Our latest analyst data shows that the future payout ratio of the company is expected to drop to 131% over the next three years.

-On the whole, Falcon Minerals' performance is quite a big let-down.
+In total, we would have a hard think before deciding on any investment action concerning Falcon Minerals.
 The low ROE, combined with the fact that the company is paying out almost if not all, of its profits as dividends, has resulted in the lack or absence of growth in its earnings.
-That being so, the latest industry analyst forecasts show that the analysts are expecting to see a huge improvement in the company's earnings growth rate.
-Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
-Click here to be taken to our analyst's forecasts page for the company.
+With that said, we studied the latest analyst forecasts and found that while the company has shrunk its earnings in the past, analysts expect its earnings to grow in the future.
+To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.